Freelance Websites

 Clients, like you and me, have goals and dreams of their own.
 They are outsourcing talent to help them realize their dreams.

 Clients always yearn to know that you’ll be more than just a technical hand.
-They’ll want to know that you’ve got their back at all times and that you are willing to go the extra mile in helping them to succeed in what they are doing.
+They’ll want to know that you’ve got their back at all times and that you are willing to go the extra mile in helping them succeed in what they are doing.
 This can be done by giving suggestions or informed insights where you deem necessary.
 Clients would appreciate this, and as you’ll find, some clients would choose you more for your attitude than your price tag and technical skills.

 Hack2: Avoid ‘doctored’ proposals

-Having a pre-made template that you constantly edit and submit as a proposal for various projects isn’t that bad in that saves you time and energy.
+Having a pre-made template that you constantly edit and submit as a proposal for various projects isn’t that bad in that it saves you time and energy.
 However, this makes your proposals sound generic if you are not careful.
-This will lead to if failing to address the client’s specific needs, and the results can be disastrous.
+This will lead to failing to address the client’s specific needs, and the results can be disastrous.
 It can end up costing you tens of thousands of dollars in income a year as a consequence of clients rejecting your proposals.

 Hack 3: Keep your proposal short and direct to the point

-In as much as anyone loves a good life story, desist from the urge to input it in your proposal.
+As much as anyone loves a good life story, desist from the urge to input it in your proposal.
 Rest assured, no client will read it, so you better save it for your grandkids!

 Clients are people who have a lot of stuff to take care of.
-They would appreciate you sending them short proposals rather than huge chunks of texts they won’t be having the time to read.
+They would appreciate you sending them short proposals rather than huge chunks of texts they won’t have the time to read.
 Piece up a proposal that is as short as possible to save the client both time and energy.

 Make sure your proposal quickly addresses the client’s ‘pain points.’
 These are basically what the client needs you to do for them.
-This will help convey the message that you clearly understand the job post and what the client expects from you.
-They will have the urge to hire you as they will realize that you care about and are willing to satisfy their needs.
+This will help convey that you clearly understand the job post and what the client expects from you.
+They will have the urge to hire you as they will realize that you care about them and are willing to satisfy their needs.

 Hack 4: Quickly capture the client’s attention

-A proposal is much like a new series you’ve just checked out on Netflix or brought from your local movie shop.
+A proposal is much like a new series you’ve just checked out on Netflix or bought from your local movie shop.
 If it doesn’t hook you up with its first episode, you will not sit through the remaining episodes.
 The logical thing would be to discard it and look for another one.

 A proposal has the same effect on clients.
 If it fails to capture their attention quickly, they won’t check out the rest of your proposal.